mstksg/bff-mono/README.md

       Or, a Light-Weight Approach to the View Update Problem

-The package provides an automatic way to construct a pair of functions that constitutes a so-called lens more precisely, a bidirectional transformation (NB: as parsers and parser-combinators differ, bidirectional transformations and lenses differ).
+The package provides an automatic way to construct a pair of functions that constitutes a so-called lens, more precisely, a bidirectional transformation (NB: as parsers and parser-combinators differ, bidirectional transformations and lenses differ).